kteender/kteender.github.io/about.md

 <div id="land" style="text-align:center">
 </div>

+I am a computer-generated media artist.
+I am an expert in CG software use, extension, and tool development.
 I create animated films and do tech-augmented fortune telling.

-Telling fortunes and telling animated stories are similar practices.
-Divination techniques are skills that a reader uses to access her intuitive vision; her power comes from articulating that vision in an immersive, empathic, and entertaining manner.
+I approach animation and divination in exactly the same way.
+With both, the goal is to communicate strong internal visions.
+The visions come effortlessly.
+Communicating their power requires entertainment skill.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

-I read palms under the stage name Indigo Coiyle.
+I tell fortunes under the stage name Indigo Coiyle.
 My offstage name is Katie.
-I am an expert in CG software extension and tool development.

 I'm in Los Angeles.
 I come from somewhere around Champaign, Illinois.
 Get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a> or on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.

 I designed and coded this site myself.
 <!--